scrapinghub/splash/docs/scripting-ref.rst

          ]]
      end

+See also:

-See also: :ref:`splash-set-result-header` which allows to set any custom response header, not only Content-Type.
+* :ref:`splash-set-result-header` which allows to set any custom response header, not only Content-Type.
+* :ref:`binary-objects` which have their own method for setting result Content-Type.

 .. _splash-set-result-header: